tesnikio/Useful-iOS/README.md

 # Useful Patterns

-More flexible and more reusable examples of different iOS things.
+Flexible and reusable examples of different iOS things.